 |Shot Shape||Straight||Slice Stopper|

-The Big Bertha 21 is availble in lofts of 9, 10.5 and 12.5 degrees.
+The Big Bertha 21 is available in lofts of 9, 10.5, and 12.5 degrees.
 It comes with a stock shaft (Graphite Callaway RCH) and stock grip (Golf Pride Tour Velvet 360.)

 The Big Bertha B21 driver is a good choice for a mid to high handicap golfer who tends to slice the ball and needs a driver that will help to improve their distance.
 It's a good choice for a golfer who wants to invest in one of the best-known golf equipment brands and appreciates good styling and an explosive feel.